artiste-qb-net/Python-CS-Decomposition/SRC/README.md

 A good description of how to work with f2py can be found at [this user guide.](https://sysbio.ioc.ee/projects/f2py2e/usersguide)

-For this build we use what is described as option 2 in this guide (the "smart" way).
+For this build we use what is described as option 2 in the guide (the "smart" way).
 For FORTRAN code as complex as a typical LAPACK function the "quick" way without a signature file cannot work, and the "quick and smart" way would require a lot of patching of the original LAPAC code, which we wanted to keep to a minimum.

 A f2py compile statement then looked like this (in this case for OSX):
 ```bash